mikevercoelen/react-modal-construction-kit/README.md

 React-Modal-Construction-Kit
 ============

 A high quality Modal and Overlay component, fully animated and customizable.
-No styling required ;)
+No styling required ;) Its rendered by using React 16's `createPortal`.

 ## Demo